 Key Takeaways for Heating Appliance Professionals including HVAC specialists

 Flue gas management is central to heating appliance safety and efficiency.
-By understanding how combustion gases behave and ensuring your exhaust systems comply with required codes and safety requirements, you can protect end users and enhance appliance performance.
+By maintaining a clear flue definition and by understanding how combustion gases behave and ensuring your exhaust systems comply with required codes and safety requirements, you can protect end users and enhance appliance performance.

 Need help selecting the right flue gas system for your next project?
 Contact our team below.
 We also offer training for your team!